Padman83/Padman83/README.md

 - 🔭  OpenSource Fan.
 - 💻  Focused on ⚛ Web +📱Mobile Development.
 - 🌱  Always Learning Mode.
-- 📚  Self-Development: 🎸🎵🤘 ✏️ Sketching + 📚 Spirituality, Technology, Productivity, Cooking + Baking and all Marvel and DC Comics.
+- 📚  Self-Development: 🎸🎵🤘 ✏️ 📚 Spirituality, Cooking + Baking
 - 🎵  80'| 90's 🎧 All Genre's of Blues |  Rock |  Metal |  Neoclassical | Jazz |  Classic Trance, Techno and Synthwave and can't stop laughing with   Impractical Jokers 🤣🤣🤣

 - Any questions, suggestions, or just want to chat feel free to connect: